 Can my cat be affected by blue-green algae?

 Yes, blue-green algae is toxic to cats.
 Contact your vet immediately if your cat drinks water contaminated with blue-green algae.

 Is blue-green algae a health risk to humans?

-Yes, blue-green algae can cause skin rashes, sickness, stomach pains, fever and headaches in humans.
-There have been some reports of more serious illnesses including liver and brain damage.
-Children are at greater risk than adults.
-Don’t drink from or enter this water.
+There have been some reports of more serious illnesses including liver and brain damage, and children are at greater risk than adults.
+If you suspect blue-green algae poisoning, seek medical advice.

-If you think you have spotted blue-green algae in water and cannot see any signage, report it to the Environment Agency who can investigate.
+If you think you have spotted blue-green algae and cannot see any signage, you can report it to the Environment Agency to investigate.